-Research has demonstrated that only about 25% of pain is the body’s physical response to trauma.
-The other 75% of the experience of pain is the emotional aspect, including the person’s fears, expectations and anxiety level.
+Research has demonstrated that only about 25% of the pain is the body’s physical response to trauma.
+The other 75% of the experience of pain is the emotional aspect, including the person’s fears, expectations, and anxiety level.

 Almost everyone has had an experience of “not feeling” a cut or scrape while involved in an activity.
 The pain and stress occur when the person becomes aware of the injury.

 Hypnosis can prove quite effective for most people, particularly in handling that 75% emotional part.
 Since tension normally exaggerates pain, stress, and fear, the relaxed state of hypnosis tends to raise the pain threshold.
 Anesthesia, or a sense of numbness, is also a natural phenomenon of a deep state of hypnosis.

 Studies being done about the body’s’ physiological response to relaxation (hypnosis) have been performed by Dr. Herbert Benson of Harvard Medical School and author of The Relaxation Response.
 Benson is largely credited for demystifying meditation and helping to bring it into the mainstream, by renaming meditation the “Relaxation Response”.

 After concentrating on a single stimulus, such as an object or a phrase, as is done in hypnosis, Benson found that oxygen consumption, carbon dioxide production, respiration, blood lactate, heart rate, and blood pressure decreased.
 He also found the intensification of alpha waves.
 He called the physiological changes the “relaxation response” His findings show that within certain limitations, everyone has the ability to control his or her body physiology.
 Thus, self-hypnosis may play a significant role in the future for treating diseases such as hypertension, because of the ability to control blood pressure.